token2/Migration-Toolset/README.md

 In this project, we will publish tools and scripts allowing you can benefit from this feature and transfer the accounts to a hardware token.
 You can use this both for backing up your TOTP profiles and transferring them completely to a hardware token.
 The main script is forked from https://github.com/scito/extract_otp_secret_keys

 ## Packages used
+### Python
-Python : the protobuf package of Google for proto3 is required for running this script. protobuf >= 3.14 is recommended.
+The protobuf package of Google for proto3 is required for running this script. protobuf >= 3.14 is recommended.

     pip install protobuf